 (3) The motion for protection of allegedly confidential information shall be accompanied by a memorandum in support setting forth the specific basis of the motion, including a detailed discussion of the need for protection from disclosure, and citations of any authorities relied upon.
 The motion and memorandum in support shall be made part of the public record of the proceeding.

 (G) The requirements of this rule do not apply to information submitted to the commission staff.
 However, information submitted directly to the legal director, the deputy legal director, or the attorney examiner that is not filed in accordance with the requirements of paragraph (D) of this rule may be filed with the docketing division as part of the public record.
-No document received via facsimile transmission will be given confidential treatment by the commission.
+No document received via fax or e-filing will be given confidential treatment by the commission.

 Promulgated Under: 111.15